-Along the west side of the plain land, Suzuka Mountains runs.
-At the west foot of the mountains, there is Iga Basin.
+At the western foot of the mountains, there is Iga Basin.

-At the center of the prefecture, there is Shima Peninsula.
+On the east side of the prefecture, there is Shima Peninsula.

 The climate is totally mild.

-So one of the main industries is agriculture, and rice, green tea and mikan (a kind of Mandarin orange) are main crops.
+Rice, green tea and mikan (a kind of Mandarin orange) are the main farm products.

-Even now, it is the great sightseeing spot in this prefecture.
+Even now, Ise is the great sightseeing spot in this prefecture.

 Mie Prefecture has neither airport nor Shinkansen.